Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time

 We execute these components sequentially in cycles.
-To ensure the above success probabilities, the sub-protocols $\findtarget$, $\ccd(r,\rho)$, and $\ranking$ require $O(n^{3/2}\log n)$, $O(\goalI)$, and $O(n^{3/2}\log n)$ interactions, respectively; the second bound dominates for all $\rho\in[1,\sqrt{n}]$.
+To ensure the above success probabilities, the sub-protocols $\findtarget$, $\ccd(r,\rho)$, and $\ranking$ require $O(n^{3/2}\log n)$, $O(\goalI)$, and $O(n^{3/2}\log n)$ interactions, respectively; the second bound dominates for all $\rho\in[2,\sqrt{n}]$.
 By the union bound, each cycle succeeds with probability $1 - (o(1) + (1 - \Omega(1)) + o(1)) = \Omega(1)$.
 Therefore, the expected number of cycles to success is $O(1)$, yielding $O(\goalI)$ expected interactions overall.

 The core novelty of $\ssrk(\rho)$ lies in $\ccd(r,\rho)$.
 As noted in Section~\ref{sec:contribution}, repeating a collision-detection protocol with periodic resets carries a small but nonzero probability of reset failure, leaving outdated information in some agents.
 Such residual data causes false-positive detections and triggers rank reassignment, preventing stabilization.
-Consequently, the polynomial-time, polynomial-state protocol of Araya and Sudo~\cite{AS25} does not immediately yield a polynomial-time, polynomial-state SS-RK protocol.
-Austin et~al.~\cite{ABF+25} resolving this issue by avoiding periodical resets: they reinitialize their collision-detection module only when a collision is detected.
-In contrast, our component $\ccd(r,\rho)$ tolerates outdated information: once each agent has initialized its variables at least once, $\ccd(r,\rho)$ incurs no false positives, even if some agents retain outdated information from cycles long past.
+Consequently, the polynomial-time, polynomial-state protocol of~\cite{AS26} does not immediately yield a polynomial-time, polynomial-state SS-RK protocol.
+The authors of \cite{ABF+25} resolve this issue by avoiding periodic resets: they reinitialize their collision-detection module only when a collision is detected.
+In contrast, our component $\ccd(r,\rho)$ tolerates outdated information: once all agents have initialized their variables at least once, $\ccd(r,\rho)$ incurs no false positives, even if some agents retain outdated information from cycles long past.
 Therefore, once a single complete cycle of the three components successfully assigns unique ranks, $\ccd(r,\rho)$ produces no false positives in subsequent cycles, ensuring stabilization.

-The tolerance for outdated data allows $\ccd(r,\rho)$ to incorporate the time- and space-efficient collision detection protocol of Araya and Sudo~\cite{AS25}.
-We obtain $\findtarget$ by modifying their protocol so it outputs a target rank $r$ shared by multiple agents, if one exists.
-Restricting detection to a single rank $r$ greatly reduces the state complexity of $\ccd(r,\rho)$: agents need only track collisions on $r$, resulting in significantly fewer states than the protocol of Austin et~al.~\cite{ABF+25}.
+The tolerance to outdated data in $\ccd(r,\rho)$ enables us to incorporate the time- and space-efficient collision-detection protocol of~\cite{AS26}.
+We obtain $\findtarget$ by modifying their protocol to output a target rank $r$ shared by at least two agents, if one exists.
+Restricting detection to a single rank $r$ significantly reduces the state complexity of $\ccd(r,\rho)$: agents only need to track collisions on $r$, resulting in fewer states than the protocol of~\cite{ABF+25}.